Mount Vernon, Iowa: Geography

 The most prominent geographic feature of Mount Vernon is the "mountain" on which it sits.
 This "mountain" is actually a paha, a ridge formed of sand and loess along the line of the prevailing wind during the ice ages.
-The Mount Vernon paha is roughly one mile (2 km) long and 1/4 mile (1/2 km) wide, aligned along a roughly northwest to southeast axis and standing up to 100 feet (30 m) above the surrounding landscape.
+The Mount Vernon paha is roughly one mile (2 km) long and 1/4 mile (1/2 km) wide, aligned along a roughly northwest to southeast axis and rising up to 100 feet (30 m) above the surrounding landscape.
 Uptown Mount Vernon is aligned with the southeast end of the ridge crest, while the campus of Cornell College crowns the northwest end of the ridge.

 Transportation

 The town is located on significant transportation corridors, both current and historical.
 The main line of the Union Pacific Railroad passes through the city, and the town is located on the historic Lincoln Highway.
 U.S. Route 30 and Iowa Highway 1 intersect in the southern part of town.
 Passenger train service was once provided by the Chicago and North Western Railway from a station in the north of town.
 The CRANDIC interurban electric railway ran from Cedar Rapids, through downtown Mount Vernon, and ended in nearby Lisbon.
 The interurban ran from 1914 to 1928 and took 45 minutes to travel to the western terminus of Cedar Rapids.
 Nearby stops included Bertram, the Palisades and Cornell College.